oldteamhost/nesca4/README.md

 arguments output:
   -db, -debug            On debug mode, save and display not even working hosts.
   -er, -error            On display errors.
-  -no-color              Disable colors.
   -no-get-path           Disable getting paths.
-  -get-path-log          Display paths method log.
+  -path-log              Display paths method log.
   -fix-get-path          Display paths no processing (original).
   -on-get-dns            On get dns for scanning ports.
   -on-http-response      On print response from port 80.
   -log-set <count>       Change change the value of ips after which, will be displayed information about how much is left.
   -txt <path>            Save result to text document.

+arguments colors:
+  -no-color              Disable colors.
+  -import-color <path>   Import color scheme from file.

 arguments testing:
   -host-test <1,2,3>     Set host for testing.